-Multilateral Organization Performance Assessment Network (MOPAN) assessment, the 2016 Danish mid-term review found this to be one of the organisation's greatest assets.
+financial management system and, in line with the 2014 Multilateral Organization Performance Assessment Network (MOPAN) assessment, the 2016 Danish mid-term review found this to be one of the organisation's greatest assets.

 UN Women's portfolio has grown from USD 216 million in 2012 to USD 369 million in 2017, requiring a significant scaling up of the organisation's operational systems to enhance not only their policies, management and human resource capacity but also their general presence and delivery.
 The bulk of UN Women's funding (98%) comes from voluntary contributions from Member States and non-governmental partners, with the organisation receiving increased donor contributions almost every year since its founding.
-However, the current numbers are short of the set funding targets.
+However, the current numbers are short of set funding targets.
 It is estimated that UN Women would need USD 500 million annually to be able to fully realise its mandate.
-In 2017, the organisation saw its largest income to date with 5% growth in core contributions (see annex 1 for an overview of UN Women's finances, including projected future revenue).
-In 2017, Denmark contributed DDK 60 million to UN Women in core resources and an additional DKK 3 million was earmarked for UN Women's Innovation Facility - a level expected to be sustained in the organisational strategy period.
-This support reflects the importance of fully ensuring the role of women in developing, delivering and monitoring the most effective responses to key development challenges.
-In 2017, Denmark was the fifth largest donor to UN Women's core resources (13th in terms of non-core resources).
+In 2017, the organisation saw its largest income to date with 5% growth in core contributions and 16% growth in non-core contributions, totalling USD 369 million for the year, including assessed contributions (see annex 1 for an overview of UN Women's finances, including projected future revenue).
+In 2017, Denmark contributed DDK 60 million to UN Women in core resources and an additional

-&lt;sup>1UN Women's Strategic Plan references and brings together several international instruments and agreements, such as the Committee on the Elimination of Discrimination against Women (CEDAW), the Beijing Declaration and Platform for Action, and the 2030 Agenda's Sustainable Development Goals.
+&lt;sup>1 UN Women's Strategic Plan references and brings together several international instruments and agreements, such as the Committee on the Elimination of Discrimination against Women (CEDAW), the Beijing Declaration and Platform for Action, and the 2030 Agenda's Sustainable Development Goals.